How to make an app in 7 easy steps ?

-- From the 500 apps available in the App Store when it launched 10 years ago to the almost 2 millions available today and a further 2.4 millions offered by the Play Store, apps are now part of our everyday lives.
+- From the 500 apps available in the App Store when it launched 10 years ago to the almost 2 million available today and a further 2.4 million offered by the Play Store, apps are now part of our everyday lives.

-- Native apps accounts for over 80% of all mobile traffic
+- Native apps account for over 80% of all mobile traffic

 - Native technologies for iOS and Android have always been at the forefront of mobile development.
-This is due to the fact that this method offers reliable and high performance products that can access a wide variety of native APIs and features available in smartphones or tablets.
-Besides, making an app with native coding means that you will be creating independent outputs for each specific operational system, which will help deliver a refined interface for different devices.
+This is due to the fact that this method offers reliable and high-performance products that can access a wide variety of native APIs and features available on smartphones or tablets.
+Besides, to create an app with native coding means that you will be creating independent outputs for each specific operating system, which will help deliver a refined interface for different devices.

 - Progressive Web Apps:

-- PWA don’t require download and adapt to mobile, tablets and desktop.
+- PWA doesn’t require download and adapt to mobile, tablets, and desktop.

 - Benefit from SEO and are indexed on search engines